waterbuffalo13/micromanage/README.md

 ## Why should I use this app?

-You will get (now or eventually) have access to the following features:
+You will get (now or eventually) access to the following features:
 - Sequential to-do list: Set out some goals for the day and tick them off as you .
 - Habit-Tracking: You want a six-pack?
 That's cool mayn!
 How much do you bench?
 What?!
 What do you mean you don't go to the gym?
 - Scheduler: Plan out your day and see visually how you are spending it.
 Also generate suggested schedules.